• Home

 23 May 2016 / No Comments

 Home again home again Now that we have returned from our extended trip to Arizona, we have acclimatized from the four hour time difference, we are recovering from that dratted cold virus, and I have caught up with all the web site work for the upcoming Studio Tour (phew!), I can finally get back to my painting and blog posting.
 We fell in love with Arizona.
-I mean how could you not, especially Tuscon!
+I mean how could you not, especially Tucson!
 My husband and I stayed in this area for an additional four days after #PACE was over and did the tourist bit.
 We really could have stayed in the area for a full week and never run out of…

 Read More